 The card also offers an introductory 0% annual percentage rate (APR) on purchases for new cardholders for 15 months from the date of account opening, .
 After that, the card's standard 13.99% to 23.99% variable APR kicks in.
 It could be a good option if you have an upcoming large purchase that you'll need time to pay off, as long as you create a plan to pay off the balance before the promotional period ends.
 And, depending on your child's age, sharing your plan and progress could be a good opportunity to teach good financial habits.

 Blue Cash Everyday® Card from American Express

 The Blue Cash Everyday® Card from American Express offers 3% cash back at U.S. supermarkets (on up to $6,000 in purchases each year, then 1%), 2% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back elsewhere.
-New cardholders can earn a cash back bonus and receive a promotional 0% APR on purchases for 15 months from the date of account opening.
+New cardholders can receive a promotional 0% APR on purchases for 15 months from the date of account opening.
 After 15 months, the card's standard APR will be a variable 13.99% to 23.99% (variable).
 This card doesn't have an annual fee.